 Much of the focus in the plant-based space is on meal alternatives.
 Criticism of plant-based meats has come from the CEOs of Whole Foods and Chipotle, but 35% of Americans have consumed plant-based meat in the past year and a massive 90% of those consumers would do so again.
 The challenge the plant-based meat industry faces when attracting the attention of meat-eaters is making the meat alternative appealing.
 Since 90% of those who have tried plant-based meat would try it again, it seems plant-based meat brands have nailed it in this regard.

-Plant-based foods might still make up a small percentage of overall food purchases, but they're growing at a faster pace than other foods, growing by 20% last year.
+Plant-based foods might still make up a small percentage of overall food purchases, but they're growing at a faster pace than other foods, growing by 20% in 2018.
 Since the plant-based trend has exploded over the last couple of years, this is probably no surprise.
 Curiosity probably accounts for much of the growth, but since curiosity will only take a brand so far, the plant-based space has clearly gained a loyal and growing following.

 The plant-based movement is not just about popping a plant-based burger into a burger bun.
 As more and more people adapt their diets to include plant-based meals, Pinterest searches for 'plant-based recipes for beginners' increased by 85% between February '18 and February '19.
 Plant-based cooking is no more difficult than cooking with animal products, but for those who are getting to grips with what can and cannot be eaten as part of a plant-based diet, expert guidance is invaluable.
 Providing explicitly tagged plant-based recipe content is the ideal way for grocery retailers and CPG brands to add increased value for consumers.
-Uncertainty can often be enough to put us off trying new things, but reliable plant-based recipe content makes the plant-based diet feel accesible and appetising.
+Uncertainty can often be enough to put us off trying new things, but reliable plant-based recipe content makes the plant-based diet feel accessible and appetising.
 This benefits grocery retailers and CPG brands in several ways, increasing basket value, fostering loyalty and forging a deeper relationship with customers.

 In the market for plant-based recipe content your customers will crave?
 Our regularly-updated recipe catalogue contains all the plant-based recipe content you need to help your customers get to grips with this important trend.
 Email email@example.com to find out how we can help you add value for your customers with delicious and engaging recipe content.